6 Tips: How to Deal with Team Conflicts

 4. Work together to create a solution that benefits the project

-Because you are taking into account each team member’s viewpoint, you are also showing them that their thoughts and opinions are important and valuable to the final decision making process.
+Because you are taking into account thes viewpoint of all types of stakeholders, you are also showing them that their thoughts and opinions are important and valuable to the final decision making process.
 Now, it is time to ask the team for a solution.
 Since, everyone is in agreement that completing the project successfully takes priority, each team member would also be aware that the resolution strategy they are offering, is truly beneficial for everyone involved.
 Giving the the respect and space to share their thought process also adds responsibility and accountability to each team member.

 5. Exercise authority when required